WOLLASTON GARDEN CLUB

 The Board shall be comprised of the elected officers (the Executive Committee) and the chairs of the Standing Committees.
 The Standing Committees, when convened, shall be: Awards\Archives, Civic Beautification, Conservation, Floral Arrangements, Garden Therapy, Greens Sale, Horticulture, Hospitality, Library, Membership, Plant Sale, Press and Publicity, Program, Raffles, Remembrance, Special Projects, Website, Yearbook and Youth.
 The President shall fill any vacancy that occurs.

 The President with the approval of the Board shall appoint Ad Hoc Committees as needed.

 ARTICLE VII – MEETINGS

 Board meetings shall be held on the second Thursday of each month or prior to regular monthly meetings.
-A quorum of fifty percent (50%) shall constitute a meeting.
+A quorum of 3 members of the Executive Committee and chairs of 4 Standing Committees shall constitute a meeting.

 Executive Committee meetings shall be called by the President as needed or if requested by an Executive committee member.

 ARTICLE VIII – NOMINATIONS AND ELECTIONS